-To make an initial appointment with a counselor, call 704‑687‑0311 or stop by CAPS, located on the first floor of the Atkins Building which is accessible through the entrance on the east side of the building (facing Belk Plaza).
+To make an initial appointment with a counselor, call 704‑687‑0311 or stop by CAPS, located in the Christine F. Price Center for Counseling & Psychological Services building adjacent to the Student Health Center.
 Please let us know if you have accessibility needs.
+All CAPS services are free of charge.

 Office hours are 8:00 AM to 5:00 PM Monday through Friday.

 If you are a currently-enrolled student you are eligible for an initial appointment with a counselor in order to assess your needs and plan an appropriate course of action.
 If you and your counselor mutually decide that you might benefit from additional counseling, you may continue individual counseling, participate in group or couples counseling, attend a workshop series, or seek a referral to a professional outside the University.

 Students may receive services in the summer if they are enrolled in summer courses.
 Students who are not enrolled during the summer may receive summer services if they were enrolled in the previous spring semester and are pre-registered for the following fall semester.
-Persons who withdraw, graduate, or otherwise end their enrollment are no longer eligible for services.
+Students who withdraw, graduate, or otherwise end their enrollment are no longer eligible for services.
 CAPS can assist students who are not eligible for services with referrals to community providers.

-Additional sessions may be scheduled in consultation with your intake counselor.
-Your counselor may or may not be the same person you saw for your intake.
-Counseling sessions are typically scheduled weekly and last forty-five to fifty minutes.
+Additional counseling sessions may be scheduled in consultation with your initial consultation counselor or a different provider at CAPS.
+Individual counseling sessions are typically scheduled once every two weeks and last forty-five to fifty minutes.
 During an early visit with your assigned counselor, you will work on establishing goals for counseling.

 CAPS provides time-limited, solution-focused counseling, which means the maximum number of individual sessions is limited.
 Please discuss the specific limits with your counselor.
 If longer term counseling is needed, your counselor can help you decide on an appropriate course of action.
 Longer term counseling is available in CAPS's Group Counseling Program and in various community resources.